Chile Strips in Cream

 About this recipe

 Rajas con crema is a simple yet delicious dish of roasted poblano chile strips cooked with onion, sweetcorn and cream.
 It is a classic Mexican side dish that also works beautifully in tacos, quesadillas or as a tamale filling.
-Its mild, creamy flavour is unmistakable.
+Its mild, creamy flavor is unmistakable.

 History & Origin

 Rajas con crema is a stew that celebrates two deeply pre-Hispanic ingredients: the chile poblano and sweetcorn, both cultivated in Mesoamerica for more than 7,000 years.
-The word 'raja' refers to the strips into which the chile is cut after roasting and peeling, a technique that intensifies its smoky flavour.
+The word 'raja' refers to the strips into which the chile is cut after roasting and peeling, a technique that intensifies its smoky flavor.
 During the colonial era, European cream was fused with these native ingredients, creating a quintessentially mestizo dish.
-Epazote, an aromatic herb sacred to the Aztecs, is the finishing touch that gives it its authentic and unmistakable flavour.
+Epazote, an aromatic herb sacred to the Aztecs, is the finishing touch that gives it its authentic and unmistakable flavor.
 They are served as a side dish, in tacos, quesadillas or as a tamale filling, making it one of the most versatile and beloved dishes in everyday Mexican cooking.

 Estimated cost